-The focus of statewide activities is ultimately on local efforts through all of DHB's partners, including Community Care of North Carolina (CCNC).
-Fourteen CCNC networks coordinate DHB Health Check Coordinators (HCCs).
-HCCs are available to assist parents and providers.
-The HCCs promote initial enrollment in Title XIX and XXI services, retention in the health insurance programs, access to a quality medical home, and the importance of preventive services and appropriate service utilization.
+The focus of statewide activities is ultimately on local efforts through all of DHB's partners, including Community Care of North Carolina (CCNC) and EBCI Tribal Option.
+This promotes initial enrollment in Title XIX and XXI services, retention in the health insurance programs, access to a quality medical home, and the importance of preventive services and appropriate service utilization.
 Because the NC Health Choice Program has limited State appropriations for medical and administrative costs, it is critical to educate NC Health Choice members' parents to use the health care system in the most appropriate way to keep their children healthy.
-The Program undertakes ongoing efforts to identify children with asthma, diabetes, behavioral-mental health, and other chronic diagnoses.
+Medicaid Direct and Managed Care will provide the program efforts to identify children with asthma, diabetes, behavioral-mental health, and other chronic diagnoses.
 The goal is to assure that children with chronic conditions are receiving all of the help they need to prevent emergency episodes.
 A major focus is medical management with the goal of providing health information and case management services for families with frequent visits or high cost episodes.